How to Define the 'Office Casual' Look for Employees

 - Updating their dress code policy to allow for more leniency

-- Providing employees with casual custom corporate apparel
+- Providing employees with work-appropriate casual custom corporate apparel

-How to Communicate the Office Casual Look to Employees
+How to Explain the Office-Casual Look to Employees

 - Slacks or khakis